I WHAT IS DTI?

 IV.
 WHAT DO THE DTI ABNORMALITIES MEAN?

 As with brain abnormalities seen on traditional MRI, there has to be a differential diagnosis on the part of your radiologist.
 Causes for abnormality on DTI that have to be ruled out could be: an old stroke, a prior TBI, a prior brain surgery, or a prior infectious process such as encephalopathy or history of MS.

-The other possible cause of abnormality on DTI could be a congenital process.
+The other possible cause of abnormality on DTI could be a congenital defect.
 It could be that some of the white matter connections in the brain were less robust in an individual than normal.
 Generally, if that is the case, the abnormalities would tend to be bilateral and global.
 If, for example, your client has suffered a blow to the left side of the head and shows decreased white matter tracts in that general area on the left side, that would be more consistent with traumatic origin than a congenital one.

 Aging causes a reduction in the robustness of the white matter tracts over time.
 Also, keep in mind that as the brain ages there is a phenomena known as the "hemispheric asymmetry reduction in older adults" (HAROLD).
 (Zhihao, L et al 2009).
 Therefore, with aging in a natural brain, asymmetry is reduced not increased.
 Therefore an asymmetry in the white matter of an older patient, if differential diagnosis can rule out other causes, is not less likely to be congenital.

 Nor can it be argued that abnormalities on DTI are found only in the acute phase of brain injury.
 It has been found (Kraus, MF et al 2007), that not only do DTI TBI abnormalities exist on a spectrum including mild TBI, but DTI also provides objective evidence of TBI even when the injury was sustained years prior to the evaluation.

 V. SOME TIPS ON USING DTI TO PROVE DAMAGES AND DEFENDING AGAINST THE IME RADIOLOGIST